millerjs/UDR/README.md

 - rsyncd conf: rsyncd.conf file to use for the rsync part of the configuration
 - uid: user name or uid that the server should run as when started as root, default is nobody when run as root
 - gid: group name or gid that the server should run as when started as root, default is nogroup when run as root
+- specify ip: IP address for udr receiver to bind to, default is any connected interface

 Most standard rsyncd.conf options should work like normal.
 Known exceptions are: